bitbrain/icebearjs/README.md

 <script type="text/javascript" src="http://dev.my-reality.de/jquery/icebearjs/1.1/jquery.icebearjs.min.js"></script>
 ```

 Afterwards you can use supported IcebearJS.
+To have a basic understanding about what IcebearJS does, [take a look at the demo](http://dev.my-reality.de/jquery/icebearjs/demo/).

 Metadata
 ===

-This plugin generates jQuery UI elements which base on JQueryUI.
-You have to define a jsonp source in a repository first, in the following example a basic ```meta.json``` file:
+This plugin generates HTML elements which base on JQueryUI.
+You can define a json source in a repository first, in the following example a basic ```meta.json``` file, which should match the following structure:

 ```json
 {